 However, to the western palate it is perhaps quite different.

-It kind of reminds me of socks that have been on a 18 year olds feet for a week, whilst wearing wet wellies!
+It kind of reminds me of socks that have been on an 18 year olds feet for a week, whilst wearing wet wellies!

 It didn’t take too long before our Chinese guides worked out what we were saying, and from then on this dish became known simply as “disgusting vegetable” It was however, surprisingly moorish!

-Chickens feet is a Chinese favourite.
+Chickens feet are a common food that Chinese eat.
 You will find this in any food market, especially night markets, and it also comes pre-packed in shops for that tasty on the go snack.
 Complete with toenails – irresistible!!!

 Yup, nothing about chickens feet sounds particularly appetising, however when in China it’s a must try.
 How to eat them though?
 Easy, simply watch the locals and learn.

 Place the entire foot in your mouth, chew, suck, crunch everything, swallow the good bits and then spit the rest out on the floor, table or plate.
 Just do what your local companion does and you can’t go wrong.

 Top tip: Avoid the pre-packed supermarket ones unless they are really spicy.
 The best ones are served fresh in the night markets.
 The spicier the better!